Jason Pierce: Music

-In between his work with Spiritualized and Spacemen 3, Pierce has been active with a network of free jazz players and improvisers, collaborating with acclaimed artists, including Black Rebel Motorcycle Club, Dr. John, Primal Scream, Daniel Johnston and Yoko Ono.
+In between his work with Spiritualized and Spacemen 3, Pierce has been active with a network of free jazz players and improvisers, collaborating with artists, including Black Rebel Motorcycle Club, Dr. John, Primal Scream, Daniel Johnston and Yoko Ono.

 In 2006, Pierce released his first solo album, Guitar Loops, a limited release on Coxon and Wales's Treader record label.
 Also in 2006, he composed the original score for an art installation called "Silent Sound" by British artists Iain Forsyth and Jane Pollard.
 The live performance at St. George's Hall in Liverpool was recorded and released as a limited edition signed and numbered CD.
 A second performance of Silent Sound took place in 2010 as part of the AV Festival, at Middlesbrough Town Hall.
 A second limited edition, a signed and numbered CD, was released.

 Between 6 and 8 February 2007, Pierce performed in a series of benefit concerts for the HOPING Foundation for Palestinian children.

 He provided some of the soundtrack for Harmony Korine's 2007 film Mister Lonely.

 In July 2008, Pierce sat down for an interview with NPR before a concert at the 9:30 Club in Washington, D.C.
 Both the interview and the concert can be heard on the NPR website.

 He released a collaboration with Matthew Shipp entitled Spaceshipp on the Treader label in 2008.

 Pierce has worked on various solo projects, including the remixing of singles by LFO, Global Communication, and the 22-20's.

 His song "Lay It Down Slow" was used for the finale of the hit US drama series Prison Break.

 In 2015, he played guitar on the Ariel Pink song "Dayzed Inn Daydreams".

 Personal life

 Jason lives with his partner and two children in the East End of London.

 In the 1990s, Pierce was in a relationship with Kate Radley, who was also a member of Spiritualized.
-In 1995, Radley married Richard Ashcroft, lead singer of the Verve.
+In 1995, Radley married Richard Ashcroft, the then lead singer of the Verve.